rockettheme/docs/Docs/wordpress/themes/alerion/special.md

 ![][parallax1]

 Parallax is apparent motion of a 3D object depending on your perspective.
-This effect has been transposed into the template, allowing configurable areas to move based on scroll position.
+This effect has been transposed into the theme, allowing configurable areas to move based on scroll position.

 ![][parallax2]

->> IMPORTANT NOTE: For demo purpose we load the background for Showcase, Feature, and Footer section in templates/rt_alerion/less/demo-styles.less as the following.
-If you wish to use your own image and use the image picker, please remove this part from your demo-styles.less (EDIT: demo-parallax-bg.less in later releases of the template).
+>> IMPORTANT NOTE: For demo purpose we load the background for Showcase, Feature, and Footer section in themes/rt_alerion/less/demo-styles.less as the following.
+If you wish to use your own image and use the image picker, please remove this part from your demo-styles.less (EDIT: demo-parallax-bg.less in later releases of the theme).

 ~~~
 // Parallax Background Images (Please remove the following if you wish to use your own images)